hoho0001/mad9022-w19/docs/modules/week8/cordova-files.md

 The bottom line is what will be saved in the `fullPath` property.

-If you need the full path from the root of the file system then you would use the `.toURL( )` method.
+If you need the full path from the root of the file system starting with `file:///` then you would use the `.toURL( )` method.

 ## CDVFiles